scipenai/mini-claude-code/README.md

 [English](README.md) | [中文](README_zh.md)

+A minimal implementation of the Claude Code CLI coding assistant.

 ## Overview

-Mini Claude Code Agent is a minimal implementation of Claude Code that allows AI models to interact directly with your codebase through a set of powerful tools.
+Mini Claude Code Agent is a simplified version of Claude Code that allows AI models to interact directly with your codebase through a powerful set of tools.
 It provides a command-line interface that enables Claude to:

 - Read and write files
 - Execute shell commands
-- Edit text within files
+- Edit text in files
-- Navigate your project structure
+- Navigate project structures

-This tool is designed to be used with LLM models to provide an interactive coding experience where LLM can make changes to your codebase directly.
+This tool is designed to be used with LLM models to provide an interactive coding experience where the LLM can make direct changes to your codebase.

 ## Features

-- **Coding Assistant**: Uses a large language model as the core AI engine
+- **Coding Assistant**: Uses large language models as the core AI engine
-- **File Operations**: Supports reading, writing, and editing files
+- **File Operations**: Support for reading, writing, and editing files
 - **Shell Execution**: Can execute shell commands within the project workspace
+- **MCP Integration**: Supports Model Context Protocol, can connect to various MCP servers to extend functionality
 - **Security Restrictions**: Prevents path traversal and dangerous command execution
 - **Real-time Feedback**: Provides visual feedback during execution
 - **Modular Architecture**: Well-organized codebase for easy maintenance and extension